 3 Signs You Need A Brake Fluid Change

 You may notice it’s time for a brake fluid change by checking the fluid to see if it's still fresh.
 Look in the brake fluid reservoir usually located on the master cylinder under your hood.
 Brake fluid color is typically light brown, light golden or clear (unless it's dirty or darkened through age).
-If the fluid looks murky have it tested at our mechanic shop for moisture build up and we'll give you our best recommendation.
+If the fluid looks murky have it tested at one of our mechanic shop locations for moisture build up and we'll give you our best recommendation.

 The 3 signs you probably need your brake fluid changed include: